-National Honors students enjoy giving back with Homework Help
+National Honor students enjoy giving back with Homework Help

 National Honor Society students enjoy an opportunity to give back and help younger students through Elkhart Public Library’s Homework Help program.

-Homework Help is available at all EPL locations and uses high school National Honors Society students as tutors to help younger students with their homework.
+Homework Help is available at all EPL locations and uses high school National Honor Society students as tutors to help younger students with their homework.

 Noah Sears, a senior at Elkhart Central, said he’s been doing the tutoring since January at the Osolo Branch and that he uses it as an opportunity to slow down from his many other activities.